Vision, Guidelines, and more

 - The action is approved by the Community Service Director.

-- Each service effort must be submitted via the Online Form on this site.
+- Each service effort must be submitted via the Community Service Form on this site.
 All fields must be completed.

 - Seniors who graduate without completing 30 hours of service total for each of their years at Seabury will have their diplomas withheld until those hours are accomplished.